By Rich Dula - images & text © 2010

 What You Get

-The ship is listed as being 1:1400 scale.
-A single sheet of decals is included, featuring markings for one ship only, the Protector (NTE-3120).
-The instruction sheet is fairly simple, with nine steps to complete the building.
-One nice addition is a two-page section with paint color and decal location call-outs.
+This kit is listed as being 1:1 scale, made from the props in the movie.
+A single sheet of decals is included, and includes one decal - the VOX screen.
+The instruction sheet is fairly simple, with four steps to complete each item.
+One nice addition is a two-page section with paint color call-outs.

-The kit has 41 parts and appears to be cleanly molded with ejector marks or flash.
+The kit has 30 parts and appears to be cleanly molded with ejector marks or flash.
 There is a lot of detail in the form of finely engraved panel lines.
 The parts are molded in light gray ABS plastic for the major components.
-There is also a sprue of clear blue parts for the engine gratings.
-A very nice Galaxy Quest logo base is included in the box.
+There is also a sprue of clear blue parts for the Nebulizer.
+A small bag of screws and springs (for the nebulizer trigger and the VOX flip-open cover) is also included.

 Pegasus indicates in the instructions that Tamiya Extra Thin Cement, Model Master Liquid Cement for Plastic Models, or super glue can be used to join the ABS parts.
-There is a warning right on the instructions that “methyl ethyl keytone-based glues will not work to join the parts as those glues do not react with ABS plastic.
-(Editor's Note: I have used Testors' Liquid Cement - in the black plastic 'bottle' with the metal applicator - with good results.)
+There is a warning right on the instructions that “methyl ethyl keytone-based glues will not work to join the parts as those glues do not react with ABS plastic".

-One confusing thing is that Pegasus didn't include part numbers for the major components.
-Part numbers are only provided for the clear blue parts and for some of the smaller parts.
+One confusing thing is that Pegasus didn't include part numbers for anything.
 There aren't any locator numbers on the sprues or on the parts themselves.
+It's pretty easy to figure out which part goes where, but it's been a while since I've seen instructions without part numbers.

 I'm looking forward to building this kit, and I'm glad that one has finally come out.
 If you're a Galaxy Quest fan, you better get this kit before it's gone.

-Many thanks to Rich's wallet for providing the review sample.
+Many thanks to Rich's wallet for providing the review samples.
 Manufacturers and retailers, interested in getting your wares reviewed and publicized on a site averaging 6000+ readers a day?
 Contact us!